anseki/readline-sync/README.md

 pressedKey = readlineSync.keyIn([query[, options]])
 ```

-Display a `query` to the user if it's specified, and then return a character as a key immediately it was pressed by the user, **without pressing an Enter key**.
+Display a `query` to the user if it's specified, and then return a character as a key immediately it was pressed by the user, **without pressing the Enter key**.
 Note that the user has no chance to change the input.
 You can specify an `options` (see [Basic Options](#basic_options)) to control the behavior (e.g. ignoring keys except some keys, checking target key, etc.).

 The `query` is handled the same as that of the [`question`](#basic_methods-question) method.